 Once you’ve established a Marketing Strategy and it works in theory, it’s time to implement it.
 That’s where your Marketing Plan comes in.

 Your Marketing Plan is more boots on the ground.
-When & Where you will implement your marketing activities.
+When & Where you will implement your marketing activities?
 Which communication channels you will use when and how frequently.
 What you say and how you say it will vary as much as the matter.
-But as long as you stay true to your Marketing Strategy objective, you will be on the right path to meet your business goals.
+But as long as you stay true to your Marketing Strategy objective, you will be on the right path to meeting your business goals.